thekubebuddy/Kubernetes/README.md

 * Minikube allows to run k8s cluster locally, if the underlying system support virtualization
 * "minikube" Installation and some cmd is listed below

-1. Installing minikube is quite simple and easy, for installation first check whether the system [supports virtualization or not.](https://kubernetes.io/docs/tasks/tools/install-minikube/#before-you-begin)
+#### 1. Installing minikube is quite simple and easy, for installation first check whether the system [supports virtualization or not.](https://kubernetes.io/docs/tasks/tools/install-minikube/#before-you-begin)
 Here is an easy installation guide for [minikube on ubuntu](https://matthewpalmer.net/kubernetes-app-developer/articles/install-kubernetes-ubuntu-tutorial.html).

+#### 2. Creating minikube cluster
 ```
 # Starting minikube cluster with specific k8s api-version and vm-drivers
 minikube start --vm-driver virtualbox --kubernetes-version v1.17.0